masgeek/android-signing-plugin/README.md

         keyStoreId: "myApp.signerKeyStore",
         keyAlias: "myTeam",
         apksToSign: "**/*-unsigned.apk"
+        // uncomment the following line to output the signed APK to a separate directory as described above
+        // signedApkMapping: [ $class: UnsignedApkBuilderDirMapping ]
+        // uncomment the following line to output the signed APK as a sibling of the unsigned APK, as described above, or just omit signedApkMapping
         // you can override these within the script if necessary
         // androidHome: env.ANDROID_HOME
         // zipalignPath: env.ANDROID_ZIPALIGN